The Required Alternative Society: The Simpler Way.

 It is not that everyone has to hold these values before we can save the planet.
 It is a matter of degree.
 There must only be a sufficient level of cooperation, responsibility, frugality and readiness to share and give, etc. It will not be necessary for all people to attend all working bees, but there must be a considerable willingness to do such things.
 Many could be less than ideal citizens so long as the average commitment is good enough.
 This means that the town’s fate will not be undermined by those who do not pull their weight, so long as enough do.
 Those who do not pull their weight will not enjoy good reputations.

-Our dependence on our local ecosystems and community will have a positive self-reinforcing effect on good values.
+Our dependence on our local ecosystems and community will have a strong positive self-reinforcing effect on good values.
 As has been explained it will be obvious to all people that it is in their interests to cooperate, come to working bees and meetings, be responsible, think about issues, and care for local ecosystems.
-We will all know that our welfare depends on how well our town and its social and ecological systems are working, so if we don’t behave sensibly these systems we depend on will deteriorate and we will all be in trouble.
+We will all know that our welfare depends on how well our town and its social and ecological systems are working, so if we don’t behave sensibly these systems we depend on will deteriorate and we will all be sorry.
 More importantly, doing these things will be enjoyable.
 It’s nice to go to working bees.
 It will not be a matter of forcing ourselves to practice the right values.
 The new society will not work unless people find it enjoyable to do things like share and help, and the conditions we will be in will tend to make good citizenship enjoyable.
 The Simpler Way requires and rewards good values and behaviour.

 The difference between these values and those dominant today is so great that at first one might conclude there is no possibility of a general shift to the Simpler Way.
 It constitutes a fundamental break with some of the core elements in Western Culture, especially regarding competitive individualism, self-interest, power and domination, progress, and acquisitiveness.
 It contradicts consumer society in many ways.
 However again the transition is best seen not as a need to reluctantly forego satisfactions in order to save the planet, but as the substitution of new and better sources of life satisfaction.

 Advocates of the Simpler Way have no doubt that despite extremely low levels of income, possessions, wealth and non-renewable resource consumption, it will provide all people with a much higher quality of life than most have now in even the richest countries.
+The transition to The Simpler Way is not about being forced to endure impoverishment and hardship in order to save the planet, it is about liberation.

 Can’t be done?
 Many are doing it!